HITB-CyberWeek/hitbsecconf-ctf-2022/writeups/obscurity/README.md

 ## The Exploitation

-To exploit the service one need to use PostgreSQL syntax to convert arguments to different types in such way that the last type is valid json.
+To exploit the service one need to use PostgreSQL syntax to convert arguments to different types in such way that the last type is a valid json.

 The payload: